derhuerst/svg-radar-chart/readme.md

 **`svg-radar-chart` returns [virtual-dom](https://github.com/Matt-Esch/virtual-dom#dom-model), so you can decide what to do with it.**

-To generate an SVG string from it:
+To generate an SVG string from it, use [virtual-dom-stringify](https://github.com/alexmingoia/virtual-dom-stringify):

 ```js
 const stringify = require('virtual-dom-stringify')